selinon/selinonlib/README.md

 # Selinonlib

 A simple tool to visualize, check dependencies and generate Python code for [Selinon](https://github.com/fridex/selinon).
+You can find generated Sphinx documentation [here](https://fridex.github.io/selimonlib).
+Project is hosted on [Github](https://github.com/fridex/selimon).

 ## The Idea